 Probate doesn’t happen overnight.
 There is an expectation of maintenance before the property or assets are distributed to the heirs.
 This protection extends to situations where the house is sold and the personal property in the house needs to be moved.

 All debts and taxes need to be paid based on the current state laws.
 Depending on the size of the estate, federal estate taxes will need to be accounted for.
 The date of filing should take place for the current year and up to the former owners passing.

 Once all bills, taxes, and court cases are done, distribution takes place.
 Assets are handed out according to the information provided in the will.
 Any assets that are unaccounted for can be disposed of by the executor.
 This is quite a complex task, and may also end up with a lengthy court case.
 Usually, disposal disputes can be handled out of court.
 An executor has the ability to talk to the current heirs so that they can come to an agreement over the leftover assets.

 An Important Role

 There is a lot of honor involved with being an executor of estate.
 Several people put their trust in an executor to handle probate.
-By doing the job quickly, the probate process will be less stressful on everyone involved.
+By doing the job quickly, the probate process will be less stressful for everyone involved.